confluentinc/librdkafka/packaging/cmake/README.md

 The cmake build mode is experimental and not officially supported, the community is asked to maintain and support this mode through PRs.

-On Windows the option WITH_PLUGINS is set to off by default, but in src/win32_config.h macro WITH_PLUGINS is set to 1, this cause a link error, so you have to manually set WITH_PLUGINS to 0 in src/win32_config.h for cmake build to work without link errors.

 Set up build environment (from top-level librdkafka directory):

     $ cmake -H. -B_cmake_build